Regional water plans

 4. Final plan

 The water authority draws up the final regional water plan.
-Then, Waternet (You are leaving this website) carries out the measures.
+Then, Waternet carries out the measures.